SocialGouv/kontinuous/README.md

-# Kontinuous - CI on Kubernetes 🚀
+# Kontinuous - CI+CD on Kubernetes 🚀

 ## Why ?

-Was needing a flexible, scalable and independent CI/CD pipeline running on Kubernetes.
+Was needing a flexible, scalable and independent CI/CD pipelines system running on Kubernetes.

 ## The approach